Be fraud aware.

 Detection is a pillar of fraud prevention.

-Thanks for your commitment to helping prevent fraud in Minnesota State Government.
+Thank you for taking action to prevent fraud in Minnesota State Government.